jordan7186/jordan7186.github.io/_pages/about.md

 ...which are published in conferences like AAAI, IJCAI, SIGIR, LoG, and journals like PAMI, PlosOne, and so on.

+Recently, I am becoming increasingly interested in...
+- Mechanistic Interpretability: I personally think that this is the future of XAI research.
+I just started to pick up some papers on this topic and I am trying to understand the concept of mechanistic interpretability.
+As a means to learn more about this topic, I am currently translating several important articles on mechanistic interpretability into Korean (Coming soon!).
+- Causal Inference: With the help of Brady Neal's [Introduction to Causal Inference](https://www.bradyneal.com/causal-inference-course), I am trying to understand the concept of causality to understand how it can impact the explainability of machine learning models.

 I am always open to new ideas and collaborations, so feel free to reach out to me!

 Here is my formal <a href="https://drive.google.com/file/d/1UhefwaijAm7FC312RY2UYLxnRH0jNrqY/view?usp=sharing">CV</a> :)